Quansight/Quansight-website/apps/consulting/posts/dask-on-coiled.md

 ![](/posts/dask-on-coiled/daskoncoiled-img-6.png)

 We calculate the map step of the computation on the chunk.
-To illustrate this, consider euclidean distance.
-The euclidean distance for a pair of vectors V0 and V1 is defined as the square root of
+To illustrate this, consider Euclidean distance.
+The Euclidean distance for a pair of vectors V0 and V1 is defined as the square root of

 ![](/posts/dask-on-coiled/daskoncoiled-img-7.png)